solid-o/docs/index.md

 ## License

 All the solido libraries and components are releases under the business-friendly MIT license.
+The documentation is released under CC0 license.

 ## Contributing